junyu-w/corgi/README.md

 5. Start rolling with `corgi`

 #### Build from scratch
-To build the executable from scratch:
+If you would like to try some **pre-release** features, try building the executable from scratch:
 1. Install the most recent version of `go` language on your system
 2. `go get github.com/DrakeW/corgi`
 3. `go install github.com/DrakeW/corgi`